github-kbaker/DevSecOps/README.md

 This is not a bunch of talk and fancy PowerPoint.

-Our approach is that you follow our step-by-step instructions so you can see the scripts run, first-hand.
+Our approach is that you manually follow our step-by-step instructions so you can see the scripts run, first-hand.

 Along the way, PROTIP comments highlight tips and tricks of the pros, such as: